The basics of a good Rat Diet

 This is the recipe I used to use as a staple diet for my rats before I switched over to Cummins rat cubes.
 I still use it to this day, but it is instead given as an occasional treat.
 Many different ingredients can be used in this recipe, I have simply suggested the ones I use.
 Avoid anything high sugar, salt and trans/saturated fat.

--Tropic-O's (Typically found in the health food isle, they are similar to fruit loops, but contain MUCH less sugar and salt)
+-Tropic-O's (Typically found in the health food isle, they are a more natural alternative to fruit loops, but contain much less sugar and salt)

 -Special K Cereal

 Pretty much anything we can eat, rats can eat!
 Avoid excess amounts of dairy, chocolate, avocado and fried foods.